 If you are one of the many scientists that now buy from Abcam and use the website, we would like to know what you think: Are we polite and friendly?
 Do our products work as you would expect?
 Was the website useful?
 How could we do better?
 You can contact us with your comments and we look forward to hearing from you.

 We think it’s important to think differently.
 To leave complacency at the door, and always aim higher.
 That goes for our careers too.
 Come to abcam, and you’ll find opportunities to grow and develop.

 At abcam, we do everything we can to adapt and evolve our skills as a team.
 Use our Career Development Fund to study for a new qualification that hones your talent.
 Find support to learn and grow on our Mentoring Scheme.
 Or join the New Manager Program or the abcam Leadership Program, where you’ll develop your knowledge and empower yourself to make a greater impact.

-I have been working at Abcam (More than 8 years)
+I have been working at Abcam full-time (More than 3 years)

 Advice to Management

 I applied online.
-The process took 2+ weeks.
-I interviewed at Abcam (Cambridge, East of England, England) in July 2016.
+The process took 2+ months.
+I interviewed at Abcam (Cambridge, East of England, England).

 Had a face-to-face interview with the line manager and the rest of the team, normal questions overall and they acted nice.
 The interview was nice per se, what was terrible was to get any feedback from the HR.
 These people should be ashamed of themselves.
 I tried to get feedback from my interview for more than 2 months until I gave up.
 I tried to ask several times about reimbursement for the interview expenses and they NEVER replied to my question.
 What is even more ridiculous is that one HR person kept being in contact regarding giving feedback, but never actually gave any.
 Not a company anybody should wish to work for.